Harlow First Avenue Cycling and Walking Improvements

 Public consultation

-Therefore, having developed designs for this initial package of crossing improvements along First Avenue (Harlow First Avenue Cycling and Walking Improvements), we are now running a public consultation to get your feedback.
+Having developed designs for an initial package of crossing improvements along First Avenue (Harlow First Avenue Cycling and Walking Improvements), we ran a public consultation to get your feedback.

-The consultation was launched on Monday 9 June 2025 and will run for four weeks, closing on Sunday 6 July 2025.
+The consultation was launched on Monday 9 June 2025 and ran for four weeks, closing on Sunday 6 July 2025.

 Contact us

-If you have any questions or comments about the Harlow First Avenue Cycling and Walking Improvements Scheme, Harlow LCWIP 4 or our public consultation, please email us at: activetravel@essexhighways.org
+If you have any questions or comments about the Harlow First Avenue Cycling and Walking Improvements Scheme, Harlow LCWIP 4, please email us at: activetravel@essexhighways.org